 The Constitution is not perfect; nor are the men who drafted it.
 The Hand That Holds The Quill makes these thoughts abundantly clear.
-But as the 250th anniversary of the United States of America approaches in 2026, the theatre world needs The Hand That Holds The Quill to engage, educate, challenge and, yes, entertain the electorate.
+But as the 250th anniversary of the United States of America approaches in 2026, the theatre world needs The Hand That Holds The Quill to challenge, engage, educate, and entertain (the music will make folks smile and tap their feet) the electorate.
 Cindy is looking for a theatre in or around Philadelphia to workshop The Hand That Holds The Quill.
 Please contact her with any questions, suggestions, or requests for script samples.

 Meet Cindy Rock Dlugolecki

-Dlugolecki’s credits include 18 plays of various lengths—10-minute plays, one- and two-act scripts, and a collection of monologues—mostly produced in central Pennsylvania theatres; two plays are published.
+Cindy’s credits include 18 plays of various lengths—10-minute plays, one- and two-act scripts, and a collection of monologues—mostly produced in central Pennsylvania theatres; one play has had productions in western and eastern PA; two plays are published and have had out-of-state productions.
 Her works have earned both national and international recognition.